St. Louis Cardinals Uniform History1900-1961

 Spalding (home), Rawlings distributed by Leacock (road)

-1926 World Series road jersey has the "C" closer to the bat, as it was on home jerseys 1922-25.
-It has long sleeves with piping at the cuff; sleeves were cut off this jersey.
+1926 World Series birds on bat script has the "C" closer to the bat, as it was on home jerseys in 1922.

 1927